tinyclub/rlk4.0/README.md

 # Linux Lab Plugin: RLK4.0

-This is a clone of <https://github.com/figozhang/runninglinuxkernel_4.0>, added as a plugin of [Linux Lab](https://github.com/tinyclub/linux-lab).
+This is a clone of <https://github.com/figozhang/runninglinuxkernel_4.0>, added as a plugin of [Linux Lab](https://gitee.com/tinylab/linux-lab).

 It aims to speed up the experiment environment building for the [RLK4.0](http://www.epubit.com.cn/book/details/4835) Book.

-Before using this RLK4.0 plugin, we need to install [Linux Lab](https://github.com/tinyclub/linux-lab) at first, please refer to <https://tinylab.org/linux-lab>.
+Before using this RLK4.0 plugin, we need to install [Linux Lab](https://gitee.com/tinylab/linux-lab) at first, please refer to <https://tinylab.org/linux-lab>.

-To save your install time, we can buy a online Linux Lab from <https://weidian.com/?userid=335178200>

 The step-by-step usage is documented below, or you can watch recorded videos in [showterm](http://showterm.io/e786d08e0ea0964f3efb1) and in [showdesk](http://showdesk.io/2017-08-20-15-15-09-using-rlk4.0-in-linux-lab-00-15-58/).